Ramzi Yousef

-Ramzi Ahmed Yousef (born 27 April 1968) is a Pakistani convicted terrorist who was one of the main perpetrators and the mastermind behind the 1993 World Trade Center bombing and the bombing of Philippine Airlines Flight 434; he was also a co-conspirator in the Bojinka plot.
-In 1995, he was arrested by the Pakistani Inter-Services Intelligence (ISI) and U.S. Diplomatic Security Service at a guest house in Islamabad, Pakistan, while trying to set a bomb in a doll, then extradited to the United States.
+Ramzi Ahmed Yousef (born 27 April 1968) is a Pakistani convicted terrorist who was one of the main perpetrators and mastermind behind the 1993 World Trade Center bombing and the 1994 bombing of Philippine Airlines Flight 434; he was also a co-conspirator in the Bojinka plot.
+His profession was electrical engineering.

-Yousef was tried in the U.S. District Court for the Southern District of New York along with two co-conspirators and was convicted of planning the Bojinka plot.
-He received two life sentences plus 240 years for his part in the 1993 World Trade Center bombing and Bojinka plot.
+In 1995, Yousef was arrested by the Pakistani Inter-Services Intelligence (ISI) and U.S. Diplomatic Security Service in a joint operation at a guest house in Islamabad, Pakistan, while trying to set a bomb in a doll, then extradited to the United States.
+Yousef was tried in the U.S. District Court for the Southern District of New York along with two co-conspirators and was convicted.
+He received two life sentences plus 240 years for his part in the World Trade Center bombing and the Bojinka plot.

+Yousef is serving his sentence at ADX Florence, located near Florence, Colorado.
+He shared a cell block that is commonly referred to as "Bombers' Row" with Terry Nichols, Eric Rudolph, and Ted Kaczynski, before the latter's transfer in late 2021.

 Yousef's maternal uncle is Khalid Sheikh Mohammed, with whom he allegedly planned the Bojinka plot.
 Mohammed is a senior al-Qaeda member accused of being the principal architect of the September 11 attacks in 2001.
-Yousef is serving his life sentences at ADX Florence, located near Florence, Colorado.
-He shared a cell block that is commonly referred to as "Bombers' Row" with Terry Nichols, Eric Rudolph, and Ted Kaczynski, before the latter's transfer in late 2021.
-In 2007, Ramzi Yousef claimed to have found Jesus and converted to Christianity.

 Early life

 The name "Ramzi Ahmed Yousef" is a pseudonym.
-Yousef's real name is assumed to be Abdul Basit Mahmoud Abdul Karim.
+Yousef's real name is unknown, although the 9/11 Commission believes that his real name is assumed to be Abdul Basit Mahmoud Abdul Karim.
 He was born on 27 April 1968, in Kuwait to a Baloch family.
 His father is believed to be Mohammed Abdul Karim from Balochistan, Pakistan.
 His mother is believed to be the sister of Khalid Sheikh Mohammed.

 In 1986, he enrolled at Swansea Institute in Wales, where he studied electrical engineering, graduating four years later.
 He also studied at the Oxford College of Further Education to improve his English.

 Yousef left the United Kingdom after completing his studies and returned to Pakistan.
 He began to learn bomb making in a terrorist training camp in Peshawar, before traveling to the United States in 1992.